-As an anchor and driver of health and wellness in our region and state, we are uniquely positioned to leverage partnership models such as the ones employed by Commonwealth Medicine to promote health equity at the community level and to serve a broader range of the state's public health priorities and health care needs.
+- Nurture a broader and deeper working relationship with local, regional and statewide entities that will advance our health equity work - Finalize the organizational structure for the CHE - Launch the new social mission metrics framework for measuring, assessing and improving institutional impact - Develop a central database that captures and tracks institutional projects focused on health equity, community-engaged and population health research and global education projects and to serve a broader range of the state's public health priorities and health care needs.
 Through our presence, profile and programs, we are a force for good across all parts of Massachusetts and especially in our region.
-IMPACT 2025 will serve as our catalyst to take on a greater leadership role in responding to and shaping public health initiatives at the regional and statewide levels, as well as on a national and global scale.
+IMPACT 2025 will serve as our catalyst to take on a greater leadership role in responding to and shaping public health initiatives at the regional and state-wide levels, as well as on a national and global scale.

 An initial and special focus will be given to our area veterans, who deserve the highest quality clinical care in a state-of-the-art and readily accessible setting.
-Our medical school is committed, in spirit and in action, to expanding our growing strategic partnership with the VA by constructing a new, best-in-class VA community-based outpatient clinic on our main campus in Worcester.
-By building a new VA clinic on a prominent campus parcel, we will demonstrate, in a public and powerful way, our steadfast commitment to the UMass Chan Medical School-VA partnership and, most importantly, to our local veteran population.
-Further, we will be able to offer our medical and nursing students and residents and fellows meaningful learning opportunities that will prepare them to serve the unique health care needs of veterans.
+Our medical school is committed, in spirit and in action, to expanding our growing strategic partnership with the VA by constructing a new, best-in-class VA Community-based Outpatient Clinic on our main campus in Worcester.
+By building a new VA clinic on a prominent campus parcel, we will demonstrate, in a public and powerful way, our steadfast commitment to the UMass Medical School-VA partnership and,